Health

 Are there at-home flu tests?

 At-home rapid flu test screening kits and combination test kits that can identify infection with influenza A and B, respiratory syncytial virus, commonly known as RSV, along with SARS-CoV-2, the virus that causes COVID-19, are available.
 These tests involve collecting a sample at home, mailing that sample to the lab to be analyzed, and then receiving your results.
-However, at this time, these tests have not been approved by the U.S. Food and Drug Administration (FDA) and may not be available in all states.
+However, at this time, some of these tests have not been approved by the U.S. Food and Drug Administration (FDA) and may not be available in all states.

 What to do if you think you have the flu